ArihantGarg/chess_game/README.md

 # chess_game
 This is a repository containing the code for running a basic chess game

-     Notes and Rules :-
+     Rules :-

+1)Moving square is indicated as in normal chess,for example "e2" indicates king pawn sqaure at the beginning of the game

+2)Follows standard chess rules,with a couple of exceptions indicated below.

-1)There is no checkmate as of yet,you need to capture the opponents king
+3)After checkmating,you need to capture the opponents king in order to win the game.

-2)There is no indication of check,and hence some illegal moves are possible

-3)Stalemate currently doesn't encompass all possiblities
+4)The program does not indicate checks

+5)In some cases of stalemate,program currently doesn't indicate stalemate